msalemor/app-services-networking/README.md

-# Azure App Services Networking
+# Azure App Services Networking and Security

 Many customers coming to Azure ask the question, "is our design secure?"
 Security is a big and important topic, but a good answer has to do with meeting the security compliance requirements of your organization.
 Understanding which model will meet these requirements is key to being in compliance.